Kylie Jenner Explains Inspiration Behind the Name Stormi

 There's nothing like a sister who can get you to open up...

-In a new interview with Evening Standard, Keeping Up With the Kardashians star Kim Kardashian sits down with her oh-so-famous sister, Kylie Jenner, the youngest of the famed clan who recently gave birth at the age of 20 to daughter Stormi in February.
+In a new interview with ES Magazine (out May 3), Keeping Up With the Kardashians star Kim Kardashian sits down with her oh-so-famous sister, Kylie Jenner, the youngest of the famed clan who recently gave birth at the age of 20 to daughter Stormi Webster in February.

 In the sisterly sitdown, Kylie opens up about a variety of topics, including the inspiration behind her daughter's unusual name, how she's dealing as a new mom and what her thoughts are on plastic surgery.